Buckthorn

 It's important to be familiar with the removal process before attempting it, since the process should change depending on the size of the plant.
 Small seedlings can be removed by hand, while large shrubs must be cut with a handsaw as close to the ground as possible and then sprayed with a powerful herbicide containing glyphosate or triclopyr.
 Fall is the best season to remove buckthorn as the plants retain leaves longer than others, making them easier to identify.

-The City offers a Buckthorn pickup program and removal tools for residents to use free of charge (the links to these request forms are operational the third week of May - third week of October).
+The City offers a Buckthorn pickup program (closed until May) and removal tools for residents to use free of charge.
 For additional tips and removal methods, please read our Buckthorn Brochure Friends of the Parks - A Guide to Buckthorn Busting (PDF).

 Buckthorn Pickup for Residents